syncfusion-content/windowsforms-docs/WindowsForms/Calculator/Calculator-Appearance.md

-> Note: We can set different button styles for the Calculator control, using CalculatorControl.ButtonStyle property.
+N>: We can set different button styles for the Calculator control, using CalculatorControl.ButtonStyle property.
 Refer_ Themes and Button Styles _topic to know more.
 ButtonStyles can be applied to both the layout modes._

 ## Background Settings